logiqai/docs/irondb/tools/graphite-plugin.md

         'http://<irondb-host>:<port>/graphite/<account>/<optional_query_prefix>',
     )

     # Optional.
-You need APICA_TOKEN if you are using this with the
+You need CIRCONUS_TOKEN if you are using this with Circonus SaaS.
-    # Apica Saas or Inside products.
-See below.
-    # If you are not using Apica SaaS or Inside you can omit this setting
+    # If you are not using Circonus SaaS you can omit this setting
-    APICA_TOKEN = '0005cc1f-5b27-4b60-937b-7c73a25dfef7'
+    CIRCONUS_TOKEN = '0005cc1f-5b27-4b60-937b-7c73a25dfef7'

     IRONDB_BATCH_SIZE = 250
     IRONDB_USE_DATABASE_ROLLUPS = True